 5.11.4 Post-conditions

 The UE service is continued seamlessly through the eRG in the AS and with the same QoS as it was in the service hosting environment.
-The different paths going through the eRG in Figure 5.11.1-1 (Path #2, Path #3 and Path #4) are examples on the path the 5GS can choose to ensure seamless switching.
+For the purpose of demonstrating the path switch, Path #2 in Figure 5.11.1-1 is an example the 5GS can choose to ensure seamless switching.